the1lab/1lab/src/Order/Instances/LexicalSum.lagda.md

 The reason is that $i < j$ naturally involves $i \neq j$ when we take the non-strict order $i \leq j$ as the primitive notion.
-Negated types carry little information and usually do not work well in constructive settings.
+Negated types carry little information and usually work less well in constructive settings.
 :::